e0397123/MDD-Eval/README.md

 Full Machine-annotated Data Under Preparation

-### Please cite the following if use code or resources in this repo
+### Cite the following if use code or resources in this repo

 ```
 @inproceedings{zhang-etal-2021-mdd,